chipsalliance/Cores-VeeR-EL2/README.md

     make -f $RV_ROOT/tools/Makefile program.hex TEST=<test> [TEST_DIR=/path/to/dir]

-The Makefile uses  `$RV_ROOT/testbench/link.ld` file by default to build test executable.
+The Makefile uses  `snapshot/<target>/link.ld` file, generated by swerv.conf script by default to build test executable.
 User can provide test specific linker file in form `<test_name>.ld` to build the test executable, in the same directory with the test source.

-User also can create a test specific makefile in form `<test_name>.makefile`, containing building instructions how to create `program.hex` and `data.hex` files used by simulation.
+User also can create a test specific makefile in form `<test_name>.makefile`, containing building instructions how to create `program.hex` file used by simulation.
 The private makefile should be in the same directory as the test source.
+See examples in `testbench/asm` directory.

+Another way to alter test building process is to use `<test_name>.mki` file in test source directory.
+It may help to select multiple sources to compile and/or alter compilation swiches.
+See examples in `testbench/tests/` directory

-*(`program.hex` file is loaded to instruction bus memory slave and `data.hex` file is loaded to LSU bus memory slave and optionally to DCCM at the beginning of simulation)*.
+*(`program.hex` file is loaded to instruction and LSU bus memory slaves and optionally to DCCM/ICCM at the beginning of simulation)*.

+User can build `program.hex` file by any other means and then run simulation with following command:

+    make -f $RV_ROOT/tools/Makefile <simulator>

 Note: You may need to delete `program.hex` file from work directory, when run a new test.

 The  `$RV_ROOT/testbench/asm` directory contains following tests ready to simulate:
 ```
-hello_world      - default tes to run, prints Hello World message to screen and console.log
+hello_world       - default test program to run, prints Hello World message to screen and console.log
 hello_world_dccm  - the same as above, but takes the string from preloaded DCCM.
 hello_world_iccm  - the same as hello_world, but loads the test code to ICCM via LSU to DMA bridge and then executes
                     it from there.
 Runs on EL2 with AXI4 buses only.
 cmark             - coremark benchmark running with code and data in external memories
 cmark_dccm        - the same as above, running data and stack from DCCM (faster)
-cmark_iccm        - the same as above with preloaded code to ICCM.
+cmark_iccm        - the same as above with preloaded code to ICCM (slower, optimized for size to fit into default ICCM).

+dhry              - Run dhrystone.
+(Scale by 1757 to get DMIPS/MHZ)
 ```

 The `$RV_ROOT/testbench/hex` directory contains precompiled hex files of the tests, ready for simulation in case RISCV SW tools are not installed.

 **Note**: The testbench has a simple synthesizable bridge that allows you to load the ICCM via load/store instructions.
 This is only supported for AXI4 builds.

-**Building an FPGA speed optimized model:**
-Use ``-set=fpga_optimize=1`` option to ``swerv.config`` to build a model that is removes clock gating logic from flop model so that the FPGA builds can run a higher speeds.

 ----